Šarūnas Marčiulionis: Soviet Union national team

-Lithuanian national team
+Lithuania national team

 Following the restoration of Lithuanian independence, in 1990, Marčiulionis almost single-handedly resurrected the senior Lithuanian national team.
 He contacted prospective players, encouraged several to join, selected the uniforms, negotiated a shoe deal, and arranged for sponsorships, along with friend Donnie Nelson.
-Sponsor deals struck by him included Bank of America and the rock band Grateful Dead, who were interested in supporting Lithuania, after reading a story on Marčiulionis and the national team, in the San Francisco Chronicle.
+Sponsor deals struck by him included Bank of America and the rock band Grateful Dead, who were interested in supporting Lithuania after reading a story on Marčiulionis and the national team in the San Francisco Chronicle.
 The Grateful Dead also helped launch a line of tie-dyed jerseys, that would feature Lithuania's national colors, along with a slam dunking skeleton, created by New York artist Greg Speirs.
 Speirs became a major sponsor when he donated 100% of his profits from his design to fund the team, and to Lithuanian children's charities, amounting to at least $450,000.
-The team went on to win a bronze medal at the 1992 Summer Olympics.
+Marčiulionis ultimately raised $200,000 for Lithuania men's national team's participation at the 1992 Summer Olympics and the team went on to win a bronze medal, defeating the Unified Team, 82–78, which was composed from players of the former Soviet Union states, except for Baltic states, in the bronze game.

 Marčiulionis was again a bronze medalist with Lithuania, at the 1996 Summer Olympics.
 In 1995, he was named the MVP of the 1995 FIBA EuroBasket, after leading Lithuania to a silver medal in the tournament.
 In 1987, 1989, 1990, and 1991, he was voted the best sportsman in Lithuania.

 Marčiulionis' basketball career and journey to represent his native country Lithuania in the 1992 Barcelona Olympics is highlighted in the documentary film "The Other Dream Team".
 The film premiered at the Sundance Film Festival in 2012 and was distributed by Lionsgate in the U.S. and Disney internationally.